Scalable Quantum Walk-Based Heuristics for the Minimum Vertex Cover Problem: Introduction

 \section{Introduction}

-{ The \textit{Minimum Vertex Cover} (MVC) problem is a central challenge in graph theory and combinatorial optimization, with broad relevance in disciplines such as communication networks, bioinformatics, infrastructure planning, epidemiological modeling, and circuit design \cite{Karp1972,flum2006}.
+The Minimum Vertex Cover (MVC) problem is a central challenge in graph theory and combinatorial optimization, with broad relevance in disciplines such as communication networks, bioinformatics, infrastructure planning, epidemiological modeling, and circuit design \cite{Karp1972,flum2006}.
 Given a graph $G=(V,E)$, the task is to determine a minimum-size subset of vertices $C \subseteq V$ such that every edge $e \in E$ is incident to at least one vertex in $C$.
-Despite its simple formulation, the MVC problem is NP-complete, as originally established by Karp \cite{Karp1972}, which implies that, unless $\text{P}=\text{NP}$, no polynomial-time algorithm exists for its exact solution in the general case.}
+Despite its simple formulation, the MVC problem is NP-complete~\cite{Karp1972}.

-{Exact approaches to the MVC problem typically rely on fixed-parameter algorithms, which can achieve runtimes of the form $2^{O(k)} \cdot n^{O(1)}$ when the size of the vertex cover $k$ is small \cite{cygan2015parameterized,flum2006}.
-Additional strategies include branch-and-bound and exhaustive search techniques, but their applicability is considerably limited for graphs of moderate to large size due to the exponential scaling of the problem.
-As a result, heuristic and approximation algorithms have become essential tools in practical applications.}

-{Among the classical approximation strategies, one of the most widely used approaches is based on constructing a maximal matching and selecting both endpoints of each matched edge, yielding a guaranteed approximation ratio of at most 2 relative to the optimal solution \cite{papadimitriou1998,hochbaum1997approximation}.
-Subsequent studies have established strong inapproximability bounds.
-For instance, Dinur and Safra proved that, under standard complexity-theoretic assumptions, there exists no polynomial-time algorithm capable of achieving an approximation ratio below approximately 1.3606 for graphs of sufficiently large degree \cite{dinur2005}.
-These fundamental limitations highlight the intrinsic difficulty of the MVC problem and the need for new algorithmic paradigms.}

-{In recent years, the rapid development of quantum computing has motivated the exploration of quantum and quantum-inspired algorithms for combinatorial optimization.
-Notably, the Quantum Approximate Optimization Algorithm (QAOA) and its extensions have been applied to the vertex cover problem and related formulations \cite{Farhi2022QuantumApproximate,BLEKOS20241,Hadfield2019}.
-Variants such as the Quantum Alternating Operator Ansatz and quantum generalizations of the problem, including the Transverse Vertex Cover model, recast the task as the minimization of a Hamiltonian with non-classical interactions \cite{cook2019,bravyi2017}.
-Although these approaches offer new avenues for exploration, they still face fundamental limitations as well as practical barriers related to hardware noise, circuit depth, and the large number of qubits required for useful implementations.}

-{Indeed, most current quantum devices operate in the so-called Noisy Intermediate-Scale Quantum (NISQ) regime, characterized by a limited number of qubits and non-negligible decoherence \cite{Preskill2018,Chen2023,Lau2022}.
-Reliable fault-tolerant quantum computation may require millions of physical qubits, which remains beyond present technological capabilities.
-Consequently, the immediate impact of quantum computing is likely to arise not only from hardware advances, but also from the development of resource-efficient algorithms that can operate within NISQ constraints or that can be simulated efficiently on classical machines while preserving a clear roadmap towards quantum implementation \cite{ramezani2024reducing,Miyamoto2020,Clemence2024}.}